Tennis Elbow Specialists Eugene

-Tennis elbow causes outer elbow pain with gripping, lifting, and repetitive wrist use, often from training or work volume spikes.
-Physical therapy rebuilds tendon capacity with progressive loading and strength up the chain.
-The goal is pain-free grip for the gym, sport, and daily tasks.
+Tennis elbow causes outer elbow pain with gripping, lifting, and repetitive wrist use, often after training or work volume spikes.
+Physical therapy rebuilds tendon capacity with progressive loading to restore pain-free grip and daily use.

 Expected Recovery Window